Overview

 Process all files

-If this parameter is enabled and there are multiple files matching a wild-card file name, all matching files will be processed (extracted and loaded).
+If multiple files match a wildcard, all matching files will be processed.

 Ignore when there is no file